 - UIC and UITP: The International Union of Railways (UIC) and the International Association of Public Transport (UITP) have advocated for the major role public transport and sustainable rail transport can play when it comes to the reduction of carbon emissions.
 During the Transport Day of the conference, both entities played a key role on high-level panels and roundtable discussions on transport decarbonization, sustainability, mobility, climate change adaptation and technological innovation.
 Throughout the conference, UITP displayed “hanging cards” on all modes of public transport in Katowice to educate the public on the climate benefits of using buses and trams.
 Additionally, UITP presented a joint report with The World Bank dedicated to the technological and market developments of both private and public electric vehicles.

 - VISA created a social giving kiosk at COP24 to demonstrate the power of collective action through charitable donations to the Adaptation Fund.
 The company donated 3 Euros to the Adaptation Fund for every time a participant tapped a card reader built into the installation.
-In total, 18,899 taps resulted in a donation of 56,700 Euros to the Adaptation Fund, which finances projects and programs that help vulnerable developing countries build resilience and adapt to the inevitable impacts of climate change.
+In total, nearly 20,000 taps resulted in US$67,453 generated for the Adaptation Fund, which finances projects and programs that help vulnerable developing countries build resilience and adapt to the inevitable impacts of climate change.

 - WPP: The worldwide advertising agencies network collaborated with UN Climate Change to create the "People's Seat" campaign.
 The initiative announced by Sir David Attenborough had a potential reach of 1.35 billion people via social media, broadcast and online media.